Prof. K. Roelofs (Karin)

 Karin Roelofs is Professor of Experimental Psychopathology at the Behavioural Science Institute (BSI) and chair of the PI-group “Affective Neuroscience” at the Donders Centre for Cognitive Neuroimaging (DCCN), Radboud University Nijmegen (RU).

 She studies psychological and neuroendocrine mechanisms underlying social-motivational behavior in healthy individuals and in patients with stress-related and social-motivational disorders, such as social anxiety and aggression.
-She uses various brain imaging (fMRI, MEG) techniques, combined with neural stimulation (TMS, tACS) or pharmacological interventions (steroid hormones) during emotion control and decision making tasks.
-In addition, she studies the influence of stress on the (neural) development of emotion control in longitudinal samples, including the Nijmegen Longitudinal Study and a large police cohort.
+She uses various brain imaging (fMRI, MEG) techniques, combined with neural stimulation (TUS, tACS) or pharmacological interventions during emotion control and decision making tasks.
+In addition, she studies the influence of stress on the (neural) development of emotion control in longitudinal samples, including the Nijmegen Longitudinal Study (NLS), BIBO, and the Police In-Action (PIA) cohort.

 Important research questions are: How do people regulate their emotional actions?
-Can we improve emotion control by administering hormones, by directly influencing brain activity or by real time biofeedback?
-Can we predict who will develop psychopathology on the basis of freeze and fight-or-flight tendencies in longitudinal studies?
+Can we improve emotion control by directly influencing brain activity or by real time biofeedback?
+Can we predict who will develop psychopathology on the basis of acute stress-reactions and their recovery (i.e. freeze and fight-or-flight states) ?
 Answering these questions will eventually lead to increased insight in affective disorders and promote their early detection and treatment.

-Karin Roelofs received several European grants for her research (an ERC-starting, ERC-consolidator and several collaborative Fp7 and Horizon2020 grants).
+Karin Roelofs received several European grants for her research (an ERC-starting 2012, ERC-consolidator 2017, ERC-Advanced 2025, and several collaborative Fp7 and Horizon2020 grants).
 In addition, she received several national grants from the Netherlands Organization for Scientific Research (NWO: VENI, VIDI, VICI and Brain & Cognition grants).
 Furthermore, she is a registered GZ psychologist (BIG) and cognitive behavioral therapist (VCGT).